cloudpedagogy/cloudpedagogy-ai-capability-programme-mapping/README.md

 ## Disclaimer

+This repository contains **exploratory, framework-aligned tools** developed to support reflection and discussion around AI capability in education, research, and public-service contexts.

+The tools are provided **as-is** for learning and experimentation.
+They are **not production software**, **not decision or governance systems**, and **not compliance or benchmarking instruments**.
+Outputs are indicative only and should be interpreted in context, alongside professional judgement and local requirements.

-CloudPedagogy tools are provided for reflective and developmental purposes only.
+### What these tools are for
-They do not constitute professional, legal, academic, or organisational advice.
-Outputs should be interpreted in context and used as inputs to discussion, not as definitive judgements or decisions.
+- Exploring ideas related to the CloudPedagogy AI Capability Framework
+- Supporting reflection, sense-making, and discussion
+- Demonstrating concepts through lightweight, browser-based tools
+- Encouraging critical and futures-oriented thinking

+### What these tools are not
+- ❌ Not audits, evaluations, or quality judgements
+- ❌ Not benchmarks against other individuals, programmes, or institutions
+- ❌ Not maturity models, rankings, or scoring systems
+- ❌ Not substitutes for professional expertise or organisational decision-making

+All tools run entirely in the browser. **No user data is collected, stored, or transmitted**.
+Responsibility for interpretation and any subsequent use remains with the user or adopting institution.

 ## Licensing